Rise for the fallen; dance for the solemn.

 Be kind; be real; be honest.

 (Unconditionally kind ~ even painful truths and forceful actions can be delivered with nurturing hands and toward healing outcomes.
 Unconditionally real ~ do you know who you are?
-Your motives, your passions, your patterns, your addictions/ afflictions/ intensities and your interests/ superpowers/ sensitivities?
+Your motives, your passions, you patterns, your addictions/ afflictions/ intensities and your interests/ superpowers/ sensitivities?
 Start there: know that, admit that, embrace that, and share that ~ because no one has ever needed a false smile or bullshit praise or unlikely-to-deliver promise, who would not have benefitted more from just being in your genuine company.
-Unconditionally honest ~ of course, first considering that other person's readiness in that moment to understand, accept, and benefit from a truth; then considering how and when best to convey that truth; and finally being silent and holding to our center until it is ripe time to express this truth—be as honest in all company as we can be.
+Unconditionally honest ~ of course, first considering others' readiness in that moment to understand, accept, and benefit from a truth; then considering how and when best to convey that truth; and finally being silent and holding to our center until time is ripe to express this truth—but in that time, be as honest in all company as we can be.

 This is wholeness,